AltspaceVR/AltspaceSDK-wiki/Troubleshooting.md

 1. **RTFM**
    * Reading this entire wiki will take most developers less than 10 minutes
    * (fewer than 3,000 words at the average adult reading speed of 300 wpm)
-   * This should be time well-spent; if not, let us know how we can improve.

 2. **Refresh** the Altspace Browser.
    * The required Prepros tool (see [[Workflow]]) should automatically trigger a reload when it detects a change in your source code files.
 If this isn't happening, try restarting the Prepros application.